"I am interacting with my son in a way I didn't think was possible."

 "Outstanding Training" - Richmond Adult Community College

 'On the Ball' is a programme of Active Parenting for children aged between 5-11years living in SW London.
-Parents learn about communication and sensory needs through our innovative course, designed and run by Action-attainment with Brentford FC CST.
-In 2018 we ran On the Ball at Palewell Park, East Sheen and also at Marlborough School, Isleworth as an after-school club.
+Parents learn about communication and sensory needs through our innovative course, designed and run by Action-attainment with our delivery partner, Brentford FC CST.
+We run On the Ball at Palewell Park, East Sheen and also at Marlborough School, Isleworth as an after-school club.

 On the Ball starts with a workshop for parents that explains how communication and sensory needs impact learning and inclusion for children.
 It also identifies strategies - from visual time-tables to sensory breaks - that can be used to support learning and help children join in activities at home and school.

-After their first class-room workshop the families who joined 'On the Ball' Summer 2018 were allocated into groups with 5-6 similar children and enjoyed 10 weeks of sport together.
-Parents and children experienced the benefits of visual and sensory strategies to support inclusion.
-Having fun together reduced anxieties.
-The children learned that sport can be enjoyable.
-The parents identified how even a simple strategy, like a visual timetable, can not only help children join a sport programme but can also be used at home in the mornings to identify tasks, lower tension and get children to school on time.
+After their first class-room workshop the families who join 'On the Ball' are allocated into groups with 5-6 similar children and enjoy up to 10 weeks of sport together.
+Parents and children experience the benefits of visual and sensory strategies to support inclusion.
+Having fun together reduces anxieties.
+The children experience that sport can be enjoyable.
+Their parents identify how even a simple strategy, like a visual timetable, can not only help children join a sport programme but can also be used at home in the mornings to identify tasks, lower tension and get children to school on time.

-Families joining On the Ball provided information about their children to help Action-attainment create groups of children with similar abilities and an activity programme that would be accessible and rewarding.
-Over the full programme parents received support and sign-posting from Action-attainment and also shared information with the other families.
+Families joining On the Ball provide information about their children to help Action-attainment create groups of children with similar abilities and an activity programme that aims to be accessible and rewarding.
+Over the full programme parents receive support and sign-posting from Action-attainment and also start to share information with the other families.

-The first parent workshop was open to any family wanting to know more about how sensory and communication needs impact children's learning and inclusion.
-The final wrap up workshop was designed to explore questions posed by families who participated in the active learning with their children.
-This final workshop included information on anxiety and ways to support children's inclusion.
+Our first parent workshop is open to any family wanting to know more about how sensory and communication needs impact children's learning and inclusion.
+Our final wrap up workshop is designed to explore questions posed by families who have participated in the active learning with their children.
+This final workshop includes information on anxiety and ways to support children's inclusion.

-Families who started out with On the Ball then tried out Fun in the Sun and parents explored more activities with Action-attainment, from Action Learning to Secondary Transition workshops.
-Families also joined Knots Arts, explored Marble Hill Adventure Play and other community-based activities.
+Families who start out with On the Ball can then try out our Summer multi-sport programme, Fun in the Sun.
+Many families become regular participants in regular weekly sessions run by the same Brentford FC CST coaching staff.
+Parents join other activities with Action-attainment, from Action Learning (problem solving peer groups) to our Secondary Transition workshops.
+Families also join Knots Arts, a drama group to build communication skills that runs in East Sheen, explore Marble Hill Adventure Playground and discover other community-based activities.

 Active and informed parenting is key to positive outcomes for young people with speech, language and communication needs.